dinuka125/Gender-Recognition-System-using-Deep-learning/README.md

 # Gender-Recognition-System-using-Deep-learning
-This is a small application to recognize gender of an uploaded picture or video stream(webcam) using cascade classifiers and deep learning.

-In this code first, create a dataset, then train the neural network then we input image or webcam input, then using cascade classifiers we identify the faces in image/webcam stream.
-Then we crop the faces and upload them to the neural network and get the predicted result.
-And we show the result label in the image.

-check ss.png attached to this repository for example output
+This application utilizes cascade classifiers and deep learning to accurately determine the gender of an uploaded image or video stream through a webcam.
+The process begins by creating a dataset and training the neural network to recognize gender.
+Once the neural network is trained, the application inputs the image or webcam stream, and uses cascade classifiers to identify faces within the image or stream.
+The faces are then cropped and uploaded to the neural network for analysis, and the predicted gender is displayed as a label on the image.
+To see an example of the output, please refer to the attached screenshot (ss.png) within this repository.

 picture source : https://depositphotos.com/